mietek/halcyon-website/pages/examples/index.md

 </ul>
 </nav></div>

-All example apps can be installed in one command on most recent Linux distributions, including CentOS 7, Debian 7, Fedora 20, and Ubuntu 14.04.
+Each example app can be installed in one command on most recent Linux distributions, including CentOS 7, Debian 7, Fedora 20, and Ubuntu 14.04.

-Additionally, all example apps can be deployed in one click to [DigitalOcean](https://digitalocean.com) or [Heroku](https://heroku.com/).
+Additionally, each example app can be deployed in one click to [DigitalOcean](https://digitalocean.com) or [Heroku](https://heroku.com/).

 CircuitHub